 Topics covered include set theory, logic, relations and functions, mathematical induction and recursion, combinatorics, discrete probability, trees and graphs, analysis of algorithms, algebraic structures.
 Emphasis on topics of interest to computer science majors.
 This course has the option of a letter grade or pass/no pass.
 Also listed as MATH 26.
-PREREQUISITE: Mathematics 10 with a grade of 'C' or better or equivalent.
+PREREQUISITE: CSIS 5 or CSIS 45 or CSIS 46 with a grade of 'C' or better.